 Our curriculum is designed to make learning stick!
 We believe that learning must be seen as a change to long term memory.
 We want children to develop powerful knowledge that they retain, recall, transfer and use in a range of contexts.
-We see adaptive teaching as being the key to the effective implementation of our curriculum.
-The core principles of this are set out in our teaching & learning policy and are detailed below:
+We see high quality teaching as being the key to the effective implementation of our curriculum.
+The core principles of this are set out in our teaching & learning policy and are based on evidence led theory and pedagogical practice based on the Unity Schools Curriculum (CUSP).
+Ours is an aspirational curriculum based on the principles of cognitive science, it is rich and ambitious for all pupils at wardley CE Primary School.